rimchang/RSBlur/Uformer-RSBlur/README.md

 ## RSBlur pipeline

-We provide Dataset modules for adopting our pipline.
+We provide simple Dataset modules for adopting our pipeline.
+This is slightly different from the tensorflow implementation.
 Please check the below codes.

 ```python